-This autumn it's more important than ever for older people to help protect themselves against the flu.
-While we're still learning about coronavirus, we know a lot about the flu and can help to protect people against it.
-If you're 65 and over, getting your free flu vaccination is a very important way to help protect your health this winter.
+This Winter it's more important than ever for older people to help protect themselves against the flu.
+Getting your free flu vaccination is the best way to help protect your health this winter.

 What is the flu?

 The flu is an illness that affects the respiratory system.
 It's caused by the influenza virus and is very contagious.

 It's in season from October through to March.
 Even if the weather's mild, you can still catch it.